ryanbates1990/dnd/Lairs/LoomLurch.md

 1. A spool of barbed, golden yarn (15 gp)
 1. Three bolts of silk in shades of putrid green and cesspit brown (10 gp each)
 1. A set of five painted thimbles depicting poisonous Feywild plants (25 gp for the set)

-## Workshop
-Door to outside is locked.

-> Flickering lanterns illuminate a cluttered workshop filled with soft, ambient music produced by bells and chimes.
-Parts of toys are heaped on the tables—leering doll's heads, half-built rocking horses, unpainted wooden balls, and the stuffed limbs of soft toys.
-A stove at the back of the room holds a saucepan of smelting metal.
-Three doors exit the workshop, and two storefront windows overlook the market outside.

-> Three young children are gathered around a wooden worktable.
-The eldest, a drow boy, prances on the tabletop with a bar of soap in one hand, while a halfling girl and a human girl giggle at his audacity.

-> Looking Bereft there is another child, Obi, sadly looking at his hands wondering how he has come back to this horrible place.

-## Children
-- Naal (11 year old male drow) - stole a kitchen key from Pincushion.
-He took an impression of it using a bar of soap before fastening the key back to pincusion's belt.
-He just wants milk from the kitchen.
-- Sung (9 year old female human)
-- Philomena (8 year old female halfing) - Weeps if she is forced to leave without her piglet, Oink, who is in the pigpen in area L5.

-They have been here longer than any can remember, here they do not age.

-## Treasure.
-Characters who ransack the workshop uncover the following valuables:
-1. A jar of iridescent glass eyes (10 gp)
-1. A silver hammer and chisel in a green leather tool belt (15 gp for the set)
-1. Iron metalworking tongs shaped like the jaws of a snapping dragon (15 gp)

-# Granny NightShade's Bedroom